- 90% of sexual assaults among college students occur between people who know each other.

 we all need to be part of the solution!

-FOR ADDITIONAL INFORMATION about USI's policies, procedures, and your options as they related to sexual assault, harrassment, and stalking please click here.
+FOR ADDITIONAL INFORMATION about USI's policies, procedures, and options as they related to sexual assault, harassment, and stalking please click here.

 Counseling and Support